Imperial Regalia of Brazil

 The Jewels of the Empire of Brazil were the official ornaments and regalia worn by the Emperor of Brazil during the Brazilian monarchical period.
-They were used by the Brazilian Imperial Family until 1889.
+They were used by the Brazilian imperial family until 1889.
 Some of the jewels are on display at the National Museum of Brazil in Rio de Janeiro; others have been at the Imperial Museum of Brazil in Petrópolis since 1943.
 Some are also in Brasília.

 They were used in the ceremonies of Acclamation and Coronation of the emperors of Brazil, as well as in the two solemn sessions of Opening and Closing of the General Assembly.
 Pieces of the regalia include the Crown of Pedro I, the Imperial Scepter, the Majestic Robes, the Sword of Ipiranga, and the Empire Medals, all kept in Brazilian territory.

 Regalia

 Crown of Pedro I

-Crown of Pedro I, emptied of its jewels.
+The crown of Pedro I, emptied of its jewels.
 The diamonds and pearls were installed in the new crown of Pedro II.

-Made in 1822 for the coronation of Pedro I by the goldsmith Manuel Inácio de Loiola, the crown of Pedro I is almost an inverse of the royal crown of Portugal.
+Made in 1822 for the coronation of Emperor Pedro I by the goldsmith Manuel Inácio de Loiola, the crown of Pedro I is almost an inverse of the royal crown of Portugal.
 The solid gold structure was adorned with 639 diamonds and decorated with multiple plant elements and engraved imperial coat of arms.
 Its top is decorated with an armillary sphere surmounted by a cross pattée.
-Emptied of its jewels at the time of the creation of the crown of Peter II in 1841, its last use goes back to the repatriation of the remains of the emperor Pedro I in 1972.
+Emptied of its jewels at the time of the creation of the crown of Pedro II in 1841, its last use goes back to the repatriation of the remains of Pedro I in 1972.